MyNameIsTrez/grug-tests/development.md

 - If you want to see the detailed logs of `grug.c`, run `LOGGING= ./tests.sh`.
 - If you want the tests to be run in a shuffled order, run `SHUFFLED= ./tests.sh`.
 - If you want to allow your compiler to optimize `grug.c` hard, run `OPTIMIZED= ./tests.sh`.
+- If you want to allow your compiler to statically analyze `grug.c` for problems, run `ANALYZE= ./tests.sh`.

 ## Run tests.sh on save